CSGraduateCouncil-VirginiaTech/csgc-website/csgc-jekyll-src/travel_funding.md

 The department has a process in place whereby CS graduate students can request partial support from the department for travel to conferences.
-Requests will be reviewed and (mostly) granted on a rolling bases, through a simple survey:
+Requests will be reviewed and (mostly) granted on a rolling basis, through a simple survey:

 [https://virginiatech.qualtrics.com/SE/?SID=SV_dgLcRAZnEDAnH2l](https://virginiatech.qualtrics.com/SE/?SID=SV_dgLcRAZnEDAnH2l)